Community Board 3, Manhattan

-D. Every Board Member is required to serve on one committee and upon request to the Board Chairperson shall be permitted to serve on a second committee, subcommittee, or task force.
+D. Every Board Member is required to serve on one committee as appointed by the Board Chairperson and may serve on an additional committee, subcommittee, or task force.
 Appointment to any additional committee, subcommittee, or task force shall be at the discretion of the Board Chairperson.

-F. No Board Member shall concurrently serve as chairperson of more than one committee, subcommittee or taskforce, or hold any office, except the Board Chairperson, unless there is no alternative appointment.
+F. No Board Member except the Board Chairperson shall concurrently serve as chairperson of more than one committee, or concurrently hold any office while serving as a committee chair of the Board..

 G. Board Members are expected to regularly attend all Full Board meetings and all committee, subcommittee and task force meetings to which they are appointed as members.

 1. A Board Member shall be deemed present at a Board meeting, committee, subcommittee or task force if he/she is present for the first and last votes at that meeting.
 If present at either the first or last vote but not both, a Board Member shall be deemed present at half the meeting.